PolymerSearch/apidocs/source/includes/datasets.md

 Field | Mandatory | Description
 --------- | ------- | -----------
-url | false | URL to a valid public downloadable CSV. file | false | Type: file.
-The file to upload. name | false | Name of the dataset/file. description | false | Description of the dataset/file. incremental_update | false | In case you are passing incremental updates only delete | false | In case you are passing row IDs to delete primary_key | false | if incremental_update = true or delete = true | name of the primary key column
+url | false | URL to a valid publicly downloadable CSV. file | false | Type: file.
+The file to upload. name | false | Name of the dataset/file. description | false | Description of the dataset/file. incremental_update | false | Indicates if the data being passed is for incremental updates only. delete | false | Indicates if the data being passed contains row IDs to delete. primary_key | false | if incremental_update = true or delete = true | name of the primary key column

 ## Fetch Datasets